-To ensure that larger buildings along a public thoroughfare are scaled appropriately.
+To ensure that larger buildings along a Public Road are scaled appropriately.

-Applies to all buildings with a total area of 10,000 sq ft or more.
+1. Applies to buildings with a total area of 10,000 sq ft or more.

-- 1. Within 50 ft of a public thoroughfare, no single building or grouping of attached buildings shall exceed 180 feet in aggregate length. - Within 200 ft of a public thoroughfare: - a.
-For all Districts other than D6 Town Center, a building's facade shall not exceed 50 ft in length without a change of the surface plane of the facade of no less - b.
-Building surface materials, other than windows and doors and storefront shall be non-reflective. - Sides of a building visible from a public way shall be architecturally compatible with the side or sides of the building facing a thoroughfare. - No more than 50% of the building's facade shall be comprised of a single surface material or color.
+- Within 50 ft of a Public Road, no single building or grouping of attached buildings shall exceed 180 feet in aggregate length. - Within 200 ft of a Public Road: - a.
+For all Districts other than D6 Town Center, a building's facade shall not exceed 50 ft in length without a change of the surface plane of the facade of no less than 4 ft. - b.
+Building surface materials, other than windows and doors and storefront shall be non-reflective. - Sides of a building visible from a public way shall be architecturally compatible with the side or sides of the building facing a Public Road. - No more than 50% of the building's facade shall be comprised of a single surface material or color.